 Beach Wheelchairs is a Scottish charity in North Berwick that believes everyone should have access to the country’s beaches.
 It has four beach wheelchairs available for hire from the beach hut in North Berwick, East Lothian.

 Apart from this though, unless I’m missing something, Scotland doesn’t seem to have many accessible beaches or other beach wheelchairs for hire.

-I don’t want to be unfair andnot include Northern Ireland, as I’m sure they must have accessible beaches along its beautiful coastline.
+I don’t want to be unfair and not include Northern Ireland, as I’m sure it must have accessible beaches along its beautiful coastline.
 But if it has, their whereabouts is not immediately apparent.